DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cancers, particularly blood disorders that affect white blood cells such as leukaemia and lymphoma, may lead to severe immune deficiency.

-Immunosuppression is a general dampening of the immune response, usually in response to immunosuppressive drugs.
+Drug-induced immunosuppression is a general dampening of the immune response in the treatment of autoimmune conditions and following organ or bone marrow transplantation.
 The immune response is still mounted, but it is not as efficient or efficacious.

 Immunosuppressive drugs include:

-Lower doses or shorter courses of systemic steroids are not considered significantly immunosuppressive.
+Low doses or short courses of systemic steroids are not considered significantly immunosuppressive.
 Low-dose methotrexate used for skin diseases mainly acts as an anti-inflammatory drug and is only weakly immunosuppressive.

 Skin infections become more common as the number of CD4+ T-lymphocytes reduces.

 Mild reduction in CD4+ T-lymphocyte count (>200) is part of normal ageing.
-This leads to an increased incidence of herpes zoster (shingles) and in countries where it is prevalent, old-world or classic Kaposi sarcoma.
+This leads to an increased incidence of herpes zoster (shingles) and in countries where it is prevalent, classic Kaposi sarcoma.

 Moderate reduction in CD4+ T-lymphocyte count (200-50) occurs in some elderly patients, newborn babies, and in primary immunodeficiency diseases.
 The deficient T lymphocytes tend to produce the TH2 class of cytokines, which lead to enhanced allergic reactions characterised by eosinophilic infiltrations.
 These include: